 - Surgery for external hemorrhoids focuses on removing the entire vein, not just the clot.
 Surgery for internal hemorrhoids focuses on preventing the strangulation of the vein as it plops through the anus, an event that inevitably results in tissue death.

 - Try a sitz bath.
-Often recommended by doctors, a sitz bath, as its name suggests, a sitz bath is a warm bath in which the buttocks are immersed in warm (104° F/40° C) water for up to 30 minutes at a time.
+Often recommended by doctors, a sitz bath, is, as its name suggests, a warm bath in which the buttocks are immersed in warm (104° F/40° C) water for up to 30 minutes at a time.
 Certain essential oils added to the bathwater may help relieve symptoms.
 Valerian relieves spasms, and calendula, chamomile, or yarrow relieve inflammation.
 If sitting in the tub is impractical, a warm water spray also works.
+These baths can even be bought as attachements for your toilet bowl, making the process easier.

-- Try omitting dairy products.
+- Try omitting dairy products from your diet if you have hemorrhoids, an anal abscess, or a fistula.
 Especially when anal fistulas occur in young children, the problem can be a sensitivity to cow's milk.
-Just be sure that other sources of protein and calcium are included in the diet.
+Just be sure that other sources of protein and calcium are included in the diet to make up for the loss.
 Replacing cow's milk with almond milk or rice milk also lowers the frequency of allergies, eczema, and bronchitis.

 - Drink up to 1/4 cup (60 ml) of raw cabbage juice once or twice a day.
 Cabbage juice contains a highly bioavailable form of glutamine that the bowel uses to make a "glue" that maintains the integrity of the lining of the rectal canal.
-It is also food for the healthy bacteria that line the colon and make up about 1/3 of the mass of soft stools.
+It is also food for the healthy bacteria that line the colon and make up about 1/3 of the mass of soft stools, and as such promotes general intestinal health.

 - Avoid excessive cleansing, which may cause anal itch.
-Whenever possible, cleanse with water rather than paper.
-Use only white toilet paper.
+Whenever possible, cleanse with water rather than paper after using the restroom.
+Use only white toilet paper without perfume.
 The dyes used to make colored toilet paper can cause itch and inflammation.

 - Sit down less, or use a ring-shaped cushion that takes weight off the anus.
 This reduces pressure on the blood vessels in the anal canal.